psyguy/oldpsyguy.github.io/_posts/2019-04-03-fraternizing-with-r-and-breaking-the-ice.md

 -    Data Visualization Cheat Sheet
 -    Apply Functions Cheat Sheet

-Now that you are beginning, I very strongly suggest mastering packages `plyr` and `dplyr` so you do not look like a troglodyte to other R users.
-The former offers a better way of writing apply functions, and the latter is the best way of handling data very intuitively and efficiently with pipe operator (`%>%`) and its functions for data manipulation.
-You can get a good understanding of `plyr` in Hadley Wickham's [paper](https://www.jstatsoft.org/index.php/jss/article/view/v040i01/v40i01.pdf) in the Journal of Statistical Software (2011) or [this tutorial](https://seananderson.ca/2013/12/01/plyr/).
-For `dplyr`, benefit from Garrett Grolemund’s data wrangling tutorial ([webinar](https://www.rstudio.com/resources/webinars/data-wrangling-with-r-and-rstudio/) and [slides](https://github.com/rstudio/webinars/blob/master/05-Data-Wrangling-with-R-and-RStudio/wrangling-webinar.pdf)).
+**Now that you are beginning**, I very strongly suggest mastering packages `plyr` and `dplyr` so you do not look like a troglodyte to other R users.
+The former offers a better way of writing `apply` functions, and the latter is the best way of handling data very intuitively and efficiently with pipe operator (`%>%`) and its data manipulation functions.
+You can gain a good understanding of `plyr` in Hadley Wickham's [paper](https://www.jstatsoft.org/index.php/jss/article/view/v040i01/v40i01.pdf) in the Journal of Statistical Software (2011) or [this tutorial](https://seananderson.ca/2013/12/01/plyr/).
+For `dplyr`, you may benefit from Garrett Grolemund’s data wrangling tutorial ([webinar](https://www.rstudio.com/resources/webinars/data-wrangling-with-r-and-rstudio/) and [slides](https://github.com/rstudio/webinars/blob/master/05-Data-Wrangling-with-R-and-RStudio/wrangling-webinar.pdf)).

-**Also**, Google, Stack Overflow, and Stack Exchange are your allies.
+**You should also know that** Google, Stack Overflow, and Stack Exchange are your allies.
 In 90-95% of the cases, you can find literally the exact pieces of code you need in less than a minute or two.
 If you couldn't find a proper answer to your question (or had difficulty understanding what you have discovered), simply ask it on [Cross Validated](https://stats.stackexchange.com), where a kind stranger will help you quite soon.
 Interestingly, you can cite questions and answers you find Stack Overflow and Stack Exchange; they give you BibTeX citation code.
+Some people receive quicker responses if they post their questions on Reddit.

 ![image](https://user-images.githubusercontent.com/8527082/55495100-760b7680-563c-11e9-8f3d-e04e10c1c6c3.png)

 ## _But I’m super busy :( How long does it all take?_

-This is one of the strongest excuses to postpone learning useful skills, whether it is about programming (learning another language, or practicing a [decent coding style](https://google.github.io/styleguide/Rguide.xml)), using a new tool (like git versioning), or acquiring more deepening your superficial theoretical background on a subject.
-One should always remember this lesson, that a King of Jerusalem, probably Solomon, draws from his experience:
+This is one of the strongest excuses to postpone learning useful skills, whether it is about programming (learning another language, or practicing a [decent coding style](https://google.github.io/styleguide/Rguide.xml)), using a new tool (like Git versioning), or deepening your superficial theoretical background on a subject.
+One should always remember this lesson, which a King of Jerusalem, probably Solomon, draws from his life experience:

 >If the ax is dull and its edge unsharpened, more strength is needed, but skill will bring success.
 -- (Ecclesiastes, 10:10)

 ![image](https://user-images.githubusercontent.com/8527082/55495515-5a54a000-563d-11e9-9486-3c321ddbeb02.png)

-I think that Navarro’s tutorial should take less than a day or so.
-Also, you can quickly benefit from the cheat sheets when you need them.
+I think that Navarro’s tutorial should take less than a day or two.
+Also, you can always benefit from the cheat sheets when you need them.
 The data wrangling slides (dplyr) took me less than an hour (20-30 minutes?) to master, and plyr shouldn't be much different.

 ## _Before you go,_

 As a gift for reading this far, I would like to introduce [Ditto clipboard manager](https://ditto-cp.sourceforge.io/), a tool that helps you keep tens (or even hundreds) of copied/cut images and texts (also files!) in your clipboard with a very tiny overload on your PC.
-You can always search in the list, and you can use it as a draft pad.
+You can always search in the list, and I sometimes use it as a draft pad.
 It takes few minutes to figure it out and you will soon wonder how you had managed to work with a computer without it.

 Since _Sharing is Caring,_ sharing this article is appreciated, and feel free to leave comments.

-> Fear God, and keep his commandments; for that is the whole duty of everyone -- (Ecclesiastes, 12:13)
+> Fear God, and keep his commandments; for that is the whole duty of everyone.
+-- (Ecclesiastes, 12:13)